ublue-os/website/docs/thumbnails.md

 Universal Blue images have thumbnail support out of the box for videos with patented codecs.
-Every desktop environment have a different implementation.
+Every desktop environment has a different implementation.

 You can look at this [packages.json file](https://github.com/ublue-os/main/blob/main/packages.json) for more information.